vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 knowledge; HV II, 578 ( from Bhav.
 U.) Budhāṣtami-Begin when there is Wednesday on śu.
 8; follow

-okabhakta way and donate on eight astamis respectively eight jars full of water with a gold piece inside and with different edibles at each astamī; then at end donate a golden image of Budha; HV I. 866-873 (from Bhav.
+okabhakta way and donate on eight aṣṭamis respectively eight jars full of water with a gold piece inside and with different edibles at each astamī; then at end donate a golden image of Budha; HV I. 866-873 (from Bhav.
 U. 54.
 1–59 ); stories of Aila Purūrayas and of Mithi and his daughter Urmila were to be heard at the time of each aṣtami.
 VKK ( 39-40 ) quotes three verses from RM on this vrata which are also quoted in Vratatattva p.
 151. VR ( 256–265 ) deals

 with this vrata and its udyāpana.
-Buddhyavāpti-begin on the day after Cai, pūrnimā; one month;
+Buddhyavāpti-begin on the day after Cai, pūrṇimā; one month;

 worship of Nýsimha; homa with mustard every day; dinner to brāhmaṇas containing trimadhura and gift of gold on Vai.